 You only have milliseconds to catch their attention, so make sure the campaign facilitates all the processes for the users.
 Society is overloaded with information, so internet users are naturally looking for solutions that help them save time and brainpower.

-Zeropark Search Marketplace ads detect the user’s intent and match it with the best-fit campaign.
+Zeropark Commerce Media is all about detecting the user’s intent and matching it with the best-fit campaign.
 When they are presented with a quality suggestion, they can skip the SERP and go directly to the advertiser’s website.
-This gives marketers an advantage of not having to compete for users’ attention in Google.
+This gives marketers the advantage of not having to compete for users’ attention in Google.